gabbyignacio7/colony-bank-hmda-cra-tool/DEMO_WALKTHROUGH.md

 A: Just upload the same files again and click Run Automation.
 Results are instant.

 **Q: "Can multiple people use this?"**
 A: Yes, it's web-based.
-Each user logs in with their own credentials.
+Multiple team members can access it with the shared password.

 **Q: "What happens if there's an error?"**
 A: The system highlights exactly which records have issues and what's wrong.
 Your team fixes the source data and re-runs.